 Andy teaches in the Science and Humanities departments at Sierra Nevada College.
 His primary research interests include the physical, chemical, and biological constraints on attached algae in Sierra Nevada streams.
 He is active in his research and supervises student research at Sierra Nevada College.
 Andy teaches a wide range of classes including Ecology of Aquatic Ecosystems, Environmental Systems, Introduction to Sustainability, Lake Tahoe Basin Ecosystems, Environmental Engineering, Introduction to Outdoor Skills, Fundamentals of Environmental Education, and Introduction to Geology.
 Outside of SNC, you are most likely to find Andy enjoying the rock, water, sun, and slopes of the Sierra Nevada with his family.

-- M.F.A., University of Oregon
+- B.A. in Journalism, University of Oregon

 - M.A. in Journalism (candidate), University of Nevada, Reno

 Jim Scripps has over 20 years experience in marketing and communications.
 He has been a reporter, editor and managing editor at various community newspapers in the Reno / Tahoe area.
 He has also directed marketing and communication efforts for non-profit and higher education organizations, including the Boys and Girls Club of Truckee Meadows and Sierra Nevada College.